rideau-info.com

 Profile of a stone dam. "a" on the left is the apron, "c" is the core clay puddle and "b" (on the right) is the stonework.
 Illustration from "Rideau Dams", by Lieutenant W. Denison, in "Papers on Subjects Connected with the Duties of the Corps of Royal Engineers", London, vol. 2, 1838

-A problem with building a slackwater canal system (system where dams transform the flow of a river into still water), is that the dams have to be built across the width of the river.
+A problem with building a slackwater canal system (a system where dams transform the flow of a river into still water), is that the dams have to be built across the width of the river.
 What do you do with the river water while building the dam?
 At the time of the building of the Rideau Canal, there were essentially three choices.
-If the dam was small enough, you could build a waste weir (controllable water bypass) and then just build the dam in the river, letting the river water flow through your weir.
-This was difficult to do with larger dams and higher water flows, these necessitated either building sluiceways in the dam itself (this technique was used for the dam at Jones Falls) or using a coffer dam (a temporary dam upstream from your work area) to divert water around the construction of the dam in the initial phases, and then using the coffer dam to divert the water into your waste weir while you complete the dam.
-This coffer dam method was used at Hogs Back.
+If the dam was small enough, you could build a by-wash (a water bypass) and then just build the dam in the river, letting the river water flow through the by-wash.
+This was difficult to do with larger dams and higher water flows.
+These necessitated either building sluiceways in the dam itself (this technique was used for the dam at Jones Falls) or using a cofferdam (a temporary dam upstream from the work area) to divert water around the construction of the dam in the initial phases, and then using the cofferdam to divert the water into the by-wash while you complete the dam.
+This cofferdam method was used at Hogs Back.

-Another issue at the time was the height of the dam based on its intended use.
+Another construction issue at the time was the height of the dam based on its intended use.
 By’s original thoughts were to follow European convention and construct overflow dams.
-That is, if you wanted to raise the water 10 feet, you built a 10 foot high dam and let the water flow over it.
+That is, if you wanted to raise the water 10 feet (3 m), you built a 10 foot high dam and let the water flow over it.
 The original design for Hogs Back was for an overflow dam, over forty feet in height.
-After By’s first experience with the Rideau River in spring flood he quickly changed his plans, raising the height of many of his dams so that they were no longer overflow dams, and incorporating a waste water channel with a weir (water control mechanism).
+After By’s first experience with the Rideau River in spring flood, he realized that the massive amount of floodwater, flowing over a dam, had the potential to erode the bedrock foundation at the base of the keywork, destroying the dam.
+So he quickly changed his plans, raising the height of many of his dams so that they were no longer overflow dams, and incorporating a waste water channel with a weir (water control mechanism).

-In about June 1827, after his contract for the work had been signed, Fenlon started the stone dam construction on the east bank of the river.
-He opened a quarry in this location and ran a “rail road” to the dam location.
-A coffer dam was built upstream to divert the water of the Rideau River to the west side.
+In about June 1827, after his contract for the work had been signed, Fenlon started the stone dam construction on the east bank of the river and opened a quarry in this location.
+A cofferdam was built upstream to divert the water of the Rideau River to the west side.
 This essentially cut the width of the river in half, allowing Fenlon to construct half the dam in the now relatively dry east side.
-The coffer dam was made up in part of a jetty extending from the east bank, consisting of stones,
+The cofferdam was made up in part of a jetty extending from the east bank, consisting of stones,

 Mill Dam